diffscope/stdutau/README.md

 ## Notes

-I believe there's no need to provide extra documentations because the interfaces and comments are quite easy to understand.
++ I believe there's no need to provide extra documentations because the interfaces and comments are quite easy to understand.

-Check comments in `.cpp` files for API reference.
++ Check comments in `.cpp` files for API reference.

 ## License

-`stdutau` is released under the Apache 2.0 License.
+This library is released under the Apache 2.0 License.

 Copyright (C) 2020-2024 SineSriker.